warseph/rx-flow-extensions/readme.md

 # Rx Flow Extensions

-This are simple extensions to make handling some common Rx flows a bit more simple.
+These are simple extensions to make handling some common Rx flows a bit more simple.

 # Instalation: